 While in the Archdiocese of Brisbane we have been dispensed from assisting at Mass on Sunday, we are still obligated to keep the Lord’s Day Holy, of which Mass is usually one component.
 We are reminded that on Sunday’s “If because of lack of a sacred minister or for other grave cause participation in the celebration of the Eucharist is impossible, it is specially recommended that the faithful… engage in prayer for an appropriate amount of time personally or in a family…” (CCC, 2183).
 Mass is greater than any private devotion, but while we cannot assist at Sunday Mass, we can still contribute to sanctifying the Lord’s day especially through prayer.
-Here are some suggestions:

-- We might make time for some other prayers especially the Rosary, Acts of Faith, Hope, and Love and other prayers in our missals or prayer books.
+- We might make time for some other prayers especially the Rosary, Acts of Faith, Hope, and Love and other prayers in our missals or prayer books such as Acts of Contrition and Spiritual Communion.
 We can also spend some time in Mental Prayer or conversation with God.

 - The Holy Father has asked us to pray and “Implore the Almighty God for the end of the epidemic, relief for those who are afflicted, and eternal salvation for those whom the Lord has called to Himself.”
 The Pope has granted a plenary indulgence for this purpose.
 You can read more about that here.